elpassion/el-assistant-functions/readme.md

 ## Run ##

-Open the Google Assistant app or say the phrase - "Ok, Google" and then tell the phrase - "Talk to EL Passion" and next, the application will invoke.
-Be ready to talk and enjoy!
+Firstly, open the Google Assistant app or say the phrase - "Ok, Google".
+Secondly tell the phrase - "Talk to EL Passion" and then, the EL Passion application will invoke.
+Be ready to talk and enjoy it!

 ## Demo ##